-When money is tight, it's easy to put off internet subscription.
+When money is tight, it's easy to put off an internet subscription.
 Most internet service providers (ISPs) already have a system in place that allows consumers to suspend and resume service with minimal effort.
 Knowing where to look for it is the key.

-Most ISP's refer to these pauses as "seasonal holds," but they can also be referred to as a "hibernation plan," "temporary suspension," or a "vacation hold."
+Most ISPs refer to these pauses as "seasonal holds," but they can also be referred to as a "hibernation plan," "temporary suspension," or a "vacation hold."
 This jargon might make it tough for consumers to discover what they need, but we'll walk you through the essentials.

 Need internet connection?
 Call us at 1-888-317-7540